 One thing that federal workers often hear is a career supervisor or political appointee talking about loyalty to the agency or the boss.
 One purpose of the Oath of Office is to remind federal workers that they do not swear allegiance to a supervisor, an agency, a political appointee, or even to the President.
 The oath is to support and defend the U.S. Constitution and faithfully execute your duties.
 The intent is to protect the public from a government that might fall victim to political whims and to provide a North Star – the Constitution – as a source of direction.

-This is part of the blog post when I will usually add my own comments but I prefer not to this time around.
+This is part of the blog post where I will usually add my own comments but I prefer not to this time around.
 I feel the oath is straight forward and any additional comments I make distracts from the oath itself.
 Just be aware there are those that are trying to muddy the water and claim loyalty is required elsewhere and it does not.